clickcaramel/PolyglotRocks/README.md

 ### Option 5.
 Docker

-PolyglotRocks can also be used with Docker.
+Polyglot can also be used with Docker.
 To get started, pull the image from the repository by running the following command:

 ```bash
 docker pull ghcr.io/clickcaramel/polyglot-rocks:latest